protectai/llm-guard/docs/output_scanners/malicious_urls.md

 # Malicious URLs Scanner

-This scanner leverages a pre-trained model from HuggingFace to detect harmful URLs, such as phishing websites.
-The model classifies URL addresses into two categories: 'malware' and 'benign'.
-The intent is to assess if a given URL is malicious.
+This scanner detects URLs in the output and analyzes them for harmfulness, such as detecting phishing websites.

-## Attack
+## Attack scenario

 Large language models (LLMs) like GPT-4 are immensely sophisticated and have been trained on vast quantities of data from the internet.
 This extensive training, while enabling them to generate coherent and contextually relevant